adverML/SpectralDef_Framework/README.md

 ```

-Then train a classifier on the characteristics for a specific attack and detector:
+Then, train a classifier on the characteristics for a specific attack and detector:
 ```sh
 $ python detect_adversarials.py --attack fgsm --detector InputMFS
 ```

-## Remark